Date Updated: 09/03/2025

 Treatment of pseudomembranous colitis is usually successful.
 However, even with prompt diagnosis and treatment, pseudomembranous colitis can be life-threatening.
 Possible complications include:

 • Toxic megacolon.
-In this rare condition, your colon is unable to expel gas and stool, causing it to become greatly distended (megacolon).
-Left untreated, your colon may rupture, causing bacteria from the colon to enter your abdominal cavity.
+In this rare condition, your colon is unable to get rid of gas and stool, causing it to become greatly enlarged.
+Left untreated, your colon may rupture, causing bacteria from the colon to spread.
 An enlarged or ruptured colon requires emergency surgery and may be fatal.

-• A hole in your large intestine (bowel perforation).
+• A hole in your large intestine, called bowel perforation.
 This is rare and results from extensive damage to the lining of your large intestine or after toxic megacolon.
-A perforated bowel can spill bacteria from the intestine into your abdominal cavity, leading to a life-threatening infection (peritonitis).
+A perforated bowel can spread bacteria, leading to a life-threatening infection.

 In addition, pseudomembranous colitis may sometimes return, days or even weeks after apparently successful treatment.